Forbirdden/SimpleCalculator/README.md

 Simple Calculator is written in HTML, CSS and even JavaScript

-You can use Simple Calculator [online](https://forbirdden.github.io/SimpleCalculator/) or on [your PC](https://github.com/Forbirdden/SimpleCalculator/releases)
+Also you can use Simple Calculator [online](https://forbirdden.github.io/SimpleCalculator/)